prototypefund/reproducible-website/contribute/salsa.md

 ### 8. Congratulations!

-Congratulations, you are now part of the *Reproducible Builds* group on *Salsa*!
-You should now be able to clone and push to our repositories via Git.
+Congratulations, you are now part of the *Reproducible Builds* group on *Salsa* and you should now be able to clone and push to our repositories via Git.